ababaian/bioFreelancers/README.md

 - [Kevin Blighe, London, UK](https://www.biostars.org/u/41557/)
 - [Mikael Huss, Stockholm, Sweden](bio/mhuss.md)

+## Who we are

+**bioFreelancers** is a public directory of freelance bioinformaticians available for hire.
+Whether you need a standard analysis done quickly or are looking for development on a short- to medium-term project, we have you covered.
+All listed freelancers are independent.

 ### Adding your name to the list

 1. Fork this reposistory.
 Make edits locally and then push to the main list.